 You’ll notice the OCBC Titanium Rewards card comes in two colours – blue and pink.
 These are treated as separate card accounts, and OCBC have confirmed that there is nothing stopping you applying for both cards, in which case you’d get the 4x miles rates on $12,000 worth of eligible spending on each one.

 That means once you’ve reached $12,000 on the blue card, for example, apply for the pink one and you’ll get another $12,000 spending cap for that at the bonus rate.
-This strategy means you can accrue 96,000 miles per card anniversary year in total, provided you can spend $24,000 per annum in the designated categories or using mobile payments (remember the mobile payments offer now ends on 4th August 2018, five months earlier than planned).
+This strategy means you can accrue 96,000 miles per card anniversary year in total, provided you can spend $24,000 per annum in the designated categories (remember the mobile payments offer ended in August 2018, five months earlier than planned).

 How long do miles take to credit to KrisFlyer?